Moroccan mafia: Iranian intelligence agencies

+A break in the murder case of "Motamed" occurred when prosecutors got their hands-on text messages after they were able to unlock a decrypted cell phone from one of the participants in the plot.
+The two hitmen were discovered to have extensive criminal records and longstanding ties to organised crime.
+The text messages showed they were monitoring "Motamed", and had no clue why he was targeted, only that they were assigned with the task and were eager to get the job done.
+In April 2019, they were sentenced to 25 and 20 years of imprisonment for their roles in the murder.
+The messages also implicated "Noffel", who was found guilty for ordering the murder and sentenced to life in prison for his involvement in this hit.
+However, all three suspects remain silent about any of their involvement in this case.

-Dutch investigators were baffled when it became clear that the killers were working on the orders of the Dutch-Moroccan crime boss Naoufal Fassih, a close associate of Ridouan Taghi.
-The Dutch government see him as the link between Taghi and the Iranian secret service.
+Dutch investigators were baffled when it became clear that the killers of "Motamed" were working on the orders of the Dutch-Moroccan crime boss "Noffel", a close associate of Ridouan Taghi.
+The Dutch government sees "Motamed" as the link between Taghi and the Iranian secret service.

-However, the execution of Mohammad Reza Kolahi was not the only murder in which the Dutch government accuses Iran of being involved in.
+However, the execution of Mohammad-Reza Kolahi ("Ali Motamed") was not the only murder in which the Dutch government accuses Iran of being involved in.
 In 2017, an assassin shot several bullets into Ahmad Mola Nissi, the leader of the Iranian separatist group Arab Struggle Movement for the Liberation of Ahwaz.
-Nissi died in front of his house in The Hague.
-He had been living in the Netherlands for over a decade.
+Nissi died in front of his house in The Hague, after living in the Netherlands for over a decade.
 Dutch investigators believe a criminal organisation from the port city of Rotterdam was involved in this hit.

-A break in the murder case of Mohammad Reza Kolahi occurred when prosecutors got their hands-on text messages after they were able to unlock a decrypted cell phone from one of the participants in the plot.
-The two hitmen were discovered to have extensive criminal records and longstanding ties to organized crime.